tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the first six bytes of its Random value to the the bytes 44 4F 57 4E 47 52 44 01.
+TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the first eight bytes of its Random value to the the bytes 44 4F 57 4E 47 52 44 01.
 TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the top eight octets are not equal to either this value or 44 4F